-Procuring Mobility Services via a Third Party App indicates the Direct User’s consent to these User Terms and Conditions.
+Procuring Mobility Services via a Third Party App indicates the User’s consent to these User Terms and Conditions.

 We only intervene in this instance with respect to the ordering of the Mobility Services themselves.
 Processing of the payment occurs with the Third Party App itself and falls under the responsibility of the financial service provider specified in the Third Party App.
 The payment will be made to Olympus Mobility and will entail discharge for the purchase of the Mobility Services in question.
 The right of ownership of the goods transfers on payment in full, the risk transfers on delivery.

 The Direct User personally undertakes at all times to pay for the order in respect of Olympus Mobility.

 Ordering Mobility Services via Third Party Apps is reserved for Direct Users and as appropriate Family Members associated with them and is not permitted for Business Clients.
 Any person who uses a Third Party App to purchase Mobility Services is deemed to do so in the capacity of consumer and is hence viewed as a Direct User or as appropriate Family Members associated therewith.

 Anyone who is not a consumer can create a business account with us or our partners: more information and a list in this regard may be found on our website.

 - Indirect Sales Agreement with SNCB for Business Clients.

 Business Clients who want to be able to order train tickets via the Olympus App or provide Users with that right need to sign an Indirect Sales Agreement with the SNCB.

 For more information in this regard, the Business Client should contact one of our partners (listed on our website) or e-mail us at firstname.lastname@example.org.

 - Right of withdrawal for consumers from distance contracts